Bachelor Degree Program: Music Journalism

 Bachelor Degree Program: Music Journalism for Radio, Television, and Internet

-The study program lasts six semesters, and the course content is divided into three modules: Journalism, Production and Music.
+The six-semester course is divided into three central modules:

-• Programming music for pop and classical radio broadcasts
+• Compiling music for pop and classical music programs